 Scotiabank American Express Platinum Card

-If you’re looking for a card that offers a substantial insurance package and the opportunity to earn Scene+ rewards, you might be interested in the Scotiabank American Express Platinum Card.
+If you're looking for a card that offers a substantial insurance package and the opportunity to earn Scene+ rewards, you might be interested in the Scotiabank American Express® Platinum Card.
 This card offers 10 days of travel insurance for seniors over the age of 65.
-That said, it makes for a great travel card: you’ll earn steady rewards, enjoy airport lounge passes, and skip the foreign exchange fees when you’re shopping abroad.
+All in all, it makes for a great travel card: You'll earn steady rewards, enjoy airport lounge passes, and skip the foreign exchange fees when you're shopping abroad.

 Pros: